FedejGon/pyCC.id/README.md

 In case of using NN approach, additionally cite **Gonzalez2025nody** and **Gonzalez2025symmetries**

-  - Gonzalez, F. J. and Lara, L. P. "[Interpretable neural network system identification method for two families of second-order systems based on characteristic curves] (https://doi.org/10.1007/s11071-025-11744-6)."
+  - Gonzalez, F. J. and Lara, L. P. "[Interpretable neural network system identification method for two families of second-order systems based on characteristic curves](https://doi.org/10.1007/s11071-025-11744-6)."
 Nonlinear Dyn.
 (2025)

-    - Raissi, Maziar, Paris Perdikaris, and George E. Karniadakis. "[Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations](https://www.sciencedirect.com/science/article/pii/S0021999118307125)."
-Journal of Computational Physics 378 (2019): 686-707.

 In case of using Polynomial (Poly) approach, additionally cite **Gonzalez2023** and **Gonzalez2024**

   - Gonzalez, F.J. "[Determination of the characteristic curves of a nonlinear first order system from fourier analysis] (https://doi.org/10.1038/s41598-023-29151-5)."
 Sci.
 Rep., vol. 13, 1955, (2023).

-  - Gonzalez, F.J. "[System identification based on characteristic curves: a mathematical connection between power series and Fourier analysis for first-order nonlinear systems] (https://doi.org/10.1007/s11071-024-09890-4)."
+  - Gonzalez, F.J. "[System identification based on characteristic curves: a mathematical connection between power series and Fourier analysis for first-order nonlinear systems](https://doi.org/10.1007/s11071-024-09890-4)."
 Nonlinear Dyn.
 112, 16167–16197 (2024).

 In case of using post-SR and/or SymbReg-CC approaches, additionally cite **Cranmer2023PySR**

-  - Cranmer, M. "[Interpretable Machine Learning for Science with PySR and SymbolicRegression.jl] (https://doi.org/10.48550/arXiv.2305.01582)." arXiv preprint arXiv:2305.01582 (2023).
+  - Cranmer, M. "[Interpretable Machine Learning for Science with PySR and SymbolicRegression.jl](https://doi.org/10.48550/arXiv.2305.01582)." arXiv preprint arXiv:2305.01582 (2023).

 ## Citation BibTex